imhotepper/polymer_ing/_labs/Lab. 1. Web Components/_docs/Lab. Web Components.md

 Hint: Use customElements.define('name-badge', class extends HTMLElement {}); to define the new element.

-Give the new element some style, markup and fake data..
+Give the new element some style, markup and fake data.
 If you are not of the creative type, copy and paste the following script into your HTML file:

 ```js